Man stomped by police glad for bodycam, honest officer

 Dukes was fired two days after the incident and charged with felony first-degree assault and battery a few days after that.

-Gailyard’s lawyer, Justin Bamberg, just wasn’t sent the body camera of Dukes attacking Gailyard.
-He also was got body camera of Officer Aqkwele Polidore, who immediately worked to deescalate the situation and told a sergeant who arrived later that Dukes’ version of events wasn’t the whole truth.
+Gailyard’s lawyer, Justin Bamberg, wasn’t just sent the body camera of Dukes attacking Gailyard.
+He also was able to get body camera footage of Officer Aqkwele Polidore, who immediately worked to deescalate the situation and told a sergeant who arrived later that Dukes’ version of events wasn’t the whole truth.

 “She didn’t lie.
 She told the truth.
 She’s a good officer.
 All officers are not bad — some are good,” Gailyard said,